MicrosoftDocs/supply-chain-center/articles/use/proactive-supplier-collaboration.md

 # What operational factors and settings allow for effective and responsible use of Proactive Supplier Collaboration?
 The selection you make for the news article to e-mail about, and the topic of the e-mail, will have significant influence on the generated e-mail.
 The generated e-mail should mention the impact on supply chain from the news article, and ask the partner about the selected topic.

+# Troubleshooting
+You can edit your default mail:to client in your computer settings.
+If it's not working for you in Chrome, you can go to chrome://settings/handlers and allow sites to handle protocols.
+Then go to your mail client and allow it to handle mails.

 # Learn More

 Link to future blog post (WIP)